sales@praxes.ca

 By accessing or using the Services, you understand that we will collect and store certain information about you and other individuals, including personal information (such as name, email, phone number, employer name) and personal health information, such as symptoms, medical history, consultation history, diagnosis and treatment information.
 All telephone consultations are voice recorded, for quality review purposes.

-All information collected is encrypted and stored securely in accordance with Canadian, HIPPA and GDPR laws and guidelines regarding personal health information storage and telemedicine.
+All information collected is encrypted and stored securely in accordance with PIPEDA and GDPR laws and guidelines regarding personal health information storage and telemedicine.
 Data obtained from your use of the Services may be anonymized and de-identified before being analyzed and used by PRAXES for product development and research purposes.

 HARDWARE SECURITY